pseppecher/jamel/README.md

-#Jamel: Java Agent-based MacroEconomic Laboratory
+# Jamel: Java Agent-based MacroEconomic Laboratory

-May-August 2017: refactoring (work in progress)
+May-November 2017: refactoring (work in progress)

+November 2017: Source code and scenario for the paper "Is the Market Really a Good Teacher?"

 More info: [http://p.seppecher.free.fr/jamel/](http://p.seppecher.free.fr/jamel/)